+You can definitely spy the gray undertone, yes?
 The designer recommends this color be paired with warm white paint colors and warm color palettes.
-Here’s how Pigeon looks in a dimmer setting:
+Here’s how Pigeon looks with not a lot of natural light:

 Have you been following the design journey to a new house playing out on Chris Loves Julia?
 I love so much of what that innovative team does, and I have learned so much from them!

-For example, Pigeon can look beyond sophisticated and moody in the best ways in a living room!
+For example, this blue-gray (Pigeon) can look beyond sophisticated and moody in the best ways in a living room!